 What does ViacomCBS provide to the world?

 ViacomCBS delivers premium content to audiences across traditional and emerging platforms worldwide.
-Through television, streaming and digital content, studio production, publishing, live events, merchandise and more, we connect with billions of people.
-We leverage our diverse culture to offer programs that empower, engage and inspire our employees, audiences and company to make a real difference in our communities around the world.
-Whether it's consumer products, events, theme parks, hotels or it’s streaming services from paramount plus we’re a large organisation that understands our consumer and we hope that it is reflected in our output.
+Through television, streaming and digital content, studio production, publishing, live events, merchandise, and more, we connect with billions of people.
+We leverage our diverse culture to offer programs that empower, engage, and inspire our employees, audiences, and company to make a real difference in our communities around the world.
+Whether it's consumer products, events, theme parks, hotels, or its streaming services from paramount plus we’re a large organisation that understands our consumers and we hope that it is reflected in our output.

 What's your role?